-- Become familiar with the operation of the center stack controls and the infotainment system. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single control or by using a single voice command if equipped with Bluetooth phone capability.
+- Become familiar with the operation, center stack controls, and infotainment display controls. - Set up the audio by presetting favorite stations, setting the tone, and adjusting the speakers. - Set up phone numbers in advance so they can be called easily by pressing a single control or by using a single voice command if equipped with Bluetooth phone capability.

-To play the infotainment system with the vehicle off, see Retained Accessory Power (RAP) ⇒ 206.
+To play the infotainment system with the ignition off, see Retained Accessory Power (RAP) ⇒ 208.